 First you start with images that have been captured with very good technique.
 There are many tutorials on achieving just that but let’s go over the basics: stable location, oversized tripod and head, delayed release, mirror up, electronic front curtain if available, Manual Exposure and ISO, Manual Focus, VR off, NR off, 14-bit Raw, proper, properly illuminated subject at least 30 times the focal length away, base ISO, stay away from the 1/10s to 1/300s shutter speed range, ETTR.

 Lighting is important.
 Illumination should ideally be balanced and uniform over the target.
-Use a light source that provides close to ‘daylight’ color temperatures (D50 or so), diffusely.
+Use a light source that provides close to ‘daylight’ color temperatures (D50, D55 or so), diffusely.
 By uniform I mean that it should not create a gradient of decreasing or increasing intensity across the chart.
 Both of these requirements can be tested by taking a raw capture of the chart with the illumination as set up and gathering statistics off four patches of pure white at the cardinal points with software like RawDigger.

 Focus is critical and focus bracketing essential (LiveView only is a distant fall back).
 Ideally you will mount the camera on a rail, position it in its center, focus with LiveView, switch the camera to manual focus mode and bracket several shots by moving the camera forward and back on the rail.
 If you don’t have a rail you can try to focus bracket manually by keeping the camera in one place on the tripod, focus in LiveView, switch the camera to manual focus mode and turn the focus ring incremental minimal steps one way then the other trying to cover peak focus.
 It’s very sensitive and not easy to hit it exactly, so in this second case you will probably have to fit the resulting data to obtain the actual peak MTFs.

 If you do not want to do it yourself you can outsource the picture taking to reputable review sites like DPReview by simply downloading files captured by them.
 Alas, they often also miss the absolute peak, but hey.

-Once you have a picture of the chart the best place to measure the full, untouched spatial resolution information captured by the camera and lens that took it is straight from the raw file as it rolls off the sensor and electronics.
+Once you have a picture of the chart the best place to measure the full, unretouched spatial resolution information captured by the camera and lens that took it is straight from the raw file as it rolls off the sensor and electronics.
 No demosaicing, no processing, no sharpening (well, assuming no subliminal tricks by manufacturers under the hood) – just what the hardware saw according to the laws of physics, in order to judge its capabilities and IQ.

 What about measuring it off the image of the chart as rendered by a raw converter, a TIFF or, heaven forbid, a JPEG?
 Read on.